Kanye West is not buying social media platform Parler after all

 “Once again, Ye proves that he is one step ahead of the legacy media narrative.
 Parlement will be honored to help him achieve his goals,” according to Mr Farmer’s statement.

-The interview came roughly two weeks after Ye, who intends to run for president in 2024, dined with former president Donald Trump at his Mar-a-Lago resort accompanied by Mr Fuentes, who has joined Ye’s campaign.
+The interview came roughly two weeks after West, who intends to run for president in 2024, dined with former president Donald Trump at his Mar-a-Lago resort accompanied by Mr Fuentes, who has joined West’s campaign.

 Mr Farmer also is the husband of far-right personality Candace Owens, who has placed herself within the rapper’s orbit; they have both praised one another, and the pair wore matching “white lives matter” T-shirts in October.